jdunkerley/ToDosElectron/README.md

       }
 ```

-## Setting Up Electron ##
+## Electron ##

 So far the process above doesn't have any settings to deal with Electron.